 Inventory, lb : 0

-Golden Cayenne chile peppers are available through the summer and into the early fall.
+Golden cayenne chile peppers are available in the summer through early fall.

 Recipes that include Golden Cayenne Chile Peppers.
 One is easiest, three is harder.